mhezarei/mhezarei.github.io/_site/index.md

 I'm also much interested and capable in problems that precisely lie in the Deep Learning area.

 This website acts as a detailed version of [my CV](./CV.pdf), where I explain my academic career and projects.
-Here are different sections of my website:
+Here are different sections of this website:

 - [About me](./)
 - [Education](./education)